ndp/resume/README.md

 (c) Copyright 2023 Andrew J. Peterson.
 All Rights Reserved.

-Throughout my life, my resume evolved.
-From a manually-typed page to a computerized MSWord document,  to an XML document with varied XSLT transforms, to the most recent version (ironic drum roll): a PDF dump of my LinkedIn page.
+Throughout my life, my resume has evolved.
+Orignially a manually-typed page, on to a computerized MSWord document,  to an XML document with varied XSLT transforms, to the most recent version (ironic drum roll): a PDF dump of my LinkedIn page.

 LinkedIn is great and all, but their tuning for resume output is anemic.
 Ideally a resume tool should help create a one-page summary, customized for specific opportunities.
 (I'm _not_ solving this!)
 By flooding people with "everything" I was giving people that "I'd done lots of stuff", but it likely wasn't the right answer for most jobs.
 It was not the quality I usually aim for, and I was letting my occassional scorn for the recruiting process get in my own way.
 This repo represents an attempt to rectify that.